 Do I have to skim the fat?

 Up to you– though I am pro-fat, I actually prefer the broth without all the fat, just because it can become a little greasy otherwise.
+It also depends on what kind of bones you use.
+For chicken broth I don’t usually skim the fat, whereas for beef I do.
 Feel free to drink your broth as-is, but if you prefer a broth with less fat, then do this: after you’re done cooking, remove your broth from the heat, and run it through a strainer as usual.
 Then let your broth sit in the fridge for several hours, until the fat rises to the top and hardens.
 Scrape off the fat with a spoon, and your broth is ready to go.
 This doesn’t have to be done perfectly, and you can leave some if you wish.

-What else could I add to my broth to help with flavor?
+What else could I add to my broth to increase flavor?

 Here is a list of extras you could add.
 Feel free to mix and match, or invent your own recipe.